 - State the reasons for having the program.
 These objectives will determine the depth and scope of the program’s development.

-- Write a policy statement and explain it to all employees.
+- Write a policy statement and explain it to all employees and volunteers.
 It should clearly outline the objectives and demonstrate the intentions in achieving an effective program.

 - Assign responsibilities to all staff members, levels of management and work force.
-All employees must have some responsibility and involvement in the program.
+All employees and volunteers must have some responsibility and involvement in the program.

 - Implement an efficient communication system, allowing quick contact to top management.
 A review of the program’s results will help identify areas that need modification.